Luizerko/indigenous_clusters_and_communities/CLUSTERING.md

   Parameters and results for <i>ViT</i> models fine-tuned on <code>categoria</code>.
 </p>

 Before diving into the interpretation of these results, it's important to clarify a few details about the evaluation process.
 The metrics for average precision and recall in the original dataset case for `povo` are significantly lower than in the balanced case - not only because of model performance, but also due to the vast number of classes included.
 The `povo` column includes nearly 200 communities, many of which have very little data, making accurate classification extremely challenging.
 To make the comparison fair, we introduced two extra columns: *Avg.
 Precision on Selected Classes* and *Avg.
 Recall on Selected Classes*.
-These are computed only on the subset of classes retained after rebalancing, allowing for a more direct comparison between models trained on the original dataset and those trained on the balanced version.
+These are computed only on the subset of classes retained after rebalancing, allowing for a more direct comparison between models fine-tuned on the original dataset and those fine-tuned on the balanced version.
 This helps isolate the effects of balancing and training strategy, instead of having the metric dominated by dozens of poorly represented classes.

 These results highlight a few important trends.
-First, models trained on the balanced datasets consistently outperformed those trained on the original, imbalanced data - both in terms of overall accuracy and especially in precision and recall for selected classes.
+First, models fine-tuned on the balanced datasets consistently outperformed those fine-tuned on the original, imbalanced data - both in terms of overall accuracy and especially in precision and recall for selected classes.
 This underscores the importance of dataset curation and balancing when working with real-world, imbalanced collections.

 Second, we observed that freezing layers negatively impacted performance, particularly when freezing more than 50% of the model.
 This suggests that the generalization capacity of the pre-trained *ViT* model is limited, at least when it comes to our specific dataset, and that more extensive fine-tuning is required for the model to adapt meaningfully to our task.
 This behavior differs from what we’ll later observe with another architecture, and we’ll explore that in the following section.